7 Tips for Managing Alzheimer’s and Incontinence

 MegaMax™ briefs by NorthShore™ are one of the most absorbent on the market.
 You can also place booster pads inside the absorbent underwear for extra coverage.

-It may seem like overkill, but you won’t regret being overprepared if it means a better night’s sleep and less laundry in the morning.
+It may seem overkill, but you won’t regret being overprepared if it means a better night’s sleep and less laundry in the morning.

-Both types of garments make it more challenging to remove absorbent briefs and the underwear covers provide an added layer of leak protection.
+Both types of garments make it more challenging to remove absorbent briefs, and the underwear covers provide an added layer of leak protection.

 Some absorbent briefs have stronger adhesive tape than others.
-To help keep the underwear in place, avoid buying briefs with hook and loop fasteners which are easier to remove.
+To help keep the underwear in place, avoid buying briefs with hook-and-loop fasteners, which are easier to remove.

 About the Author